Note: If you do not find the answer here, simply email your question to Ask A Librarian 24 hours a day, 7 days a week.

 There are two ways to renew materials remotely:

-1. Start by visiting My Account.
+1. Start by visiting the catalog and clicking on My Account.
 You will be asked for your barcode and PIN to proceed so make sure to stop by your library if you don't already have one.
-Within My Account you can go to the Checked Out section and renew your materials.
+Within My Account you can go to the Checkouts section and renew your materials.

 2. Call our telephone renewal system at 763-717-3261.
 You will be asked for your barcode and PIN and our computerized attendant will prompt you through the renewal process.

 Where can I use my Anoka County Library card?